vvennela/ftl/README.md

 The security infrastructure.
 Runs agents in isolated Docker containers (Virtualization.framework VMs on the roadmap).
 Handles shadow credential injection, network proxy for key swapping, snapshot/restore, and audit logging. **This is what the MVP delivers.**

 ### Cockpit (The Shell)
 The natural language interface.
-An interactive shell where you issue commands, review diffs, ask questions about changes, manage snapshots, and control the full workflow.
+An interactive shell where you issue commands, review diffs, ask questions about changes, manage your file-system and control your computer - all with natural language.
 Future versions will include intent parsing via LLM planners (Nova Lite, Claude, GPT, Ollama) to break complex tasks into executable steps.

 ---